IntuitionMachine/TrustProtocol-Server/README.md

-# taryn-token-signup-server
+# TrustProtocol-Server

-This is the server code for Taryn Token's [signup page](http://taryn.trusttoken.com/).
-It's a simple express server that uses apollo/graphql to interact with a client.
+This is the server-side code for apps on the TrustToken platform like [Taryn Token](http://taryn.trusttoken.com/).
+It an express server that uses apollo/graphql to interact with a client.

 ## Instructions